Cambridge-Hands-On-Science/Experiments/Experiments/Materials Science/Bubbly Crystals.md

 ### Packing away

 Carefully empty the tray and gas generator and dry with the paper towel provided.
+It is easiest to tip one corner of the tray to drain most of the liquid into a cup or bottle rather than moving the full tray around.
 Stack up the cups.
 Put everything back in the box.

 <br/>